New Downtown Tulsa Partnership set to start operations July 1

 The DCC’s budget has been limited to the approximately $1.3 million a year it receives from the Tulsa Stadium Improvement District assessment.
 Going forward, those funds will be allocated to Downtown Tulsa Partnership, which, as a nonprofit, will have the ability to raise private dollars.

-Under the new format, Kurtz said, the governing body of the DTP will have a larger governance role in ensuring that the services and programs are what stakeholders want and need in downtown.
+Under the new format, Kurtz said, the governing body of the DTP will have a larger governance role in ensuring that its services and programs are what stakeholders want and need downtown.